ouillie/bash-util/README.md

 ### `assert-command-available`

-If the named command cannot be found on `$PATH`, log an error and exit.
+If the named command cannot be found on `$PATH`, log an error and return a non-zero status.

 ### Logging Functions